Giotanna/data_mining_project_2021/README.md

 3. Predict if a patient is prone or not to have a stroke using Random Forest

 Given spam_or_not_spam.csv
-1.Guessing the email information using neural network 2.Predict if an email is spam or not spam
+1. Guessing the email information using neural network
+2. Predict if an email is spam or not spam